|« PreviousNext »|

 This step is automatic; the user usually doesn't have to do anything additional to access the content.
-For example, if a user is accessing your content in a web browser, CloudFront returns the signed URL to the browser.
+For example, if a user is accessing your content in a web browser, your application returns the signed URL to the browser.
 The browser immediately uses the signed URL to access the object in the CloudFront edge cache without any intervention from the user.

 You can use signed URLs for any CloudFront distribution, regardless of whether the origin is an Amazon S3 bucket or an HTTP server.
 However, for CloudFront to access your objects on an HTTP server, the objects must remain publicly accessible.
 Because the objects are publicly accessible, anyone who has the URL for an object on your HTTP server can access the object without the protection provided by CloudFront signed URLs.
 If you use signed URLs and your origin is an HTTP server, do not give the URLs for the objects on your HTTP server to your customers or to others outside your organization.

 You can distribute private content using a signed URL that is valid for only a short time—possibly for as little as a few minutes.
 Signed URLs that are valid for such a short period are good for distributing content on-the-fly to an end user for a limited purpose, such as distributing movie rentals or music downloads to customers on demand.
 If your signed URLs will be valid for just a short period, you'll probably want to generate them automatically using an application that you develop.
 When the user starts to download an object or starts to play a media file, CloudFront compares the expiration time in the URL with the current time to determine whether the URL is still valid.